zhengs81/Non-Local-SAGAN/README.md

 ```
 Samples generated every 100 iterations are located.
 The rate of sampling could be controlled via --sample_step (ex, --sample_step 100).
+set --inception_step to save the result for inception_score, it should be the same as total_step